 Many newspaper and personal accounts exist that describe the miracle.
 Among those accounts is that of Portugese journalist Avelino De Almeida who came that day hoping for a hoax.
 Instead, he saw a solar phenomenon.
 “Before the astonished eyes of the crowd, whose aspect was biblical as they stood bareheaded, eagerly searching the sky, the sun trembled, made sudden incredible movements outside all cosmic laws, the sun ‘danced’ according to the typical expression of the people.”

-In research for my upcoming book, Lucia of Fatima, I stumbled across a startling fact…Lucia did not see the sun spin, turn red and plummet toward earth.
+In research for my book, Lucia of Fatima, I stumbled across a startling fact…Lucia did not see the sun spin, turn red and plummet toward earth.
 Instead, she and her cousins witnessed another vision, that of St. Joseph and the Child Jesus and Our Lady with Jesus in which He blessed the world.
 These visions vanished and Our Lady appeared as Our Lady of Carmel.

 Here is a quote from the book A Pathway: Under the Gaze of Mary, a biography of Lucia written by the Sisters of Carmel of Coimbra, who lived with Lucia for decades.
 They described the visions of Jesus, Joseph, and Our Lord as seen by the children.